P79N6A/server/conf/mail/HOWTO.md

 $ chromium localhost/today
 ```

-devices can connect to either their webserver or other webservers on the VPN. to put private mail on servers on the global internet, 3rd-party auth-solutions are available as Rack middleware. using a WebID/ACL frontend of ldnode is another possibility
+devices can connect to either their webserver or other webservers on the VPN. to put private mail on servers on the global internet, auth-layers are available as Rack middleware. using a WebID/ACL frontend of ldnode is another possibility

-## 4 write messages
+## write messages

 reply-pointers are mailto URIs.
 Android/iOS offer a built-in mail-composition UI. for X11/Wayland here's an [example config](mailto)